It’s obvious why Pomskies are so popular.

-The Pomsky’s size is one of the key things that makes them so popular; or better said, what most people know about them is their size.
+The Pomeranian Husky's size is one of the key things that makes them so popular; or better said, what most people know about them is their size.
 Fans can’t be blamed for that; most images online show cute, fluffy puppies, and you rarely get to see an adult Pomsky in a relevant picture that shows how big she can actually get.
-Pomskies can grow as much as 15 inches high and reach up to 30 lbs.
+Pomsky's full frown size can be as much as 15 inches high and reach up to 30 lbs.

 These dogs grow up like all other pets, and tend to lose much of their “baby Husky” looks, so if the only reason you’re planning to buy this dog is because she’s small and cute you should start thinking seriously about long-term responsibilities.

 Breeders are confident about the fact that they’ll obtain Pomskies smaller than 10 lbs.
 (4,5 kg), but the fact is that no one can guarantee the weight and size and your fluffy puppy might reach dimensions closer to a medium-sized dog, rather than that of a lap dog.

 Here’s a hint: if you really want to have a Pomsky but you can’t take the risk of getting a 30 lbs. dog when fully grown, you should start looking into the possibility of adopting an adult instead of buying a puppy.

 This way you’ll know exactly how large your Pomsky is, and you won’t find yourself in the sad position of needing to abandon your pet simply because you don’t have enough space for her.

 4. There’ll be no more relaxing on the couch right after work